-Slide changes to the title “Citation Quick Tips” and the following text:
+Visual: Slide changes to the title “Publication Year Quick Tip” and the following text:

 Notes on publication years

-Audio: For a citation you, should include the name of the author and the year.
+Audio: For a citation, you should include the name of the author and the year.
 There's one exception to this rule.
-If you cite the same author for a second time within an in-text citation in a paragraph, you can omit the year after the first in-text citation within the paragraph.
-So basically if you use an in-text citation of the same author for the second time in a paragraph, you don't need to include the year.
+If you cite the same author for a second time in a paragraph using a narrative citation, you can omit the year with the second and subsequent narrative citations within the paragraph.
+So basically if you use a narrative citation of the same author for the second time in a paragraph, you don't need to include the year.
 This rule starts over with a new paragraph.
-So within the same paragraph if you have multiple in-text citations with the same author, you'll need to include the year the first time.
 However, you do need to include a year with every parenthetical citation.

 Visual: Slide changes to show the following sample paragraph:

 Thompson (2009) discussed differentiated instruction.
-Differentiated instruction is when teachers approach teaching differently for different students and their learning styles (Thompson, 2009).
+Differentiated instruction is when teachers approach teaching differently for different students and their learning styles.
 However, Thompson noted that differentiated instruction can be quite difficult to implement.
 To be successful, teachers must go through professional development to use differentiated instruction well (Thompson, 2009).

 Audio: Let’s look at this publication year rule in practice.
 Notice how in the first sentence we have Thompson (2009), so that's the first time we included the narrative citation from Thompson.
 We then include a second narrative citation in the second sentence where it says, "However, Thompson noted that...", and here, there’s no year because this is the second time we’re citing Thompson using a narrative citation.
 However, every parenthetical citation needs a year, and so the last sentence with a parenthetical citation does include the year.